Medical Pharmacology Chapter 2 General Principles: Adverse Effects

 • Adrenal suppression from chronic systemic glucocorticoids (HPA axis downregulation from prolonged nuclear receptor activation)

-• Oosteoporosis from long-term corticosteroids
+• Osteoporosis from long-term corticosteroids

 • Tardive dyskinesia from years of antipsychotic use (dopamine receptor supersensitivity from prolonged D2 blockade)